Bi-BitArt/HarvardX-ML-Portfolio/section01_decision_trees_I/notes.md

 ### **Level-order** and **Best-first**

-Normally, **Sklearn** (a.k.a scikikt-learn, a popular machine learning library for python) grows trees in what is called **'level-order'** fashion until a stopping condition is met (satisfied).
+Normally, **Sklearn** (a.k.a scikit-learn, a popular machine learning library for python) grows trees in what is called **'level-order'** fashion until a stopping condition is met (satisfied).

 (I thought this is how to define a order for splitting, rather than the stopping  condition.)

 - **What is level-order**
-According to this rule, all the leaf nodes will grow simlutaneously; in other words, the tree expands one level at a time.
+According to this rule, all the leaf nodes will grow simultaneously; in other words, the tree expands one level at a time.
 It helps to make a well-balanced, easy-to-understand tree.

 - **What is Best-first**